 In short, more visibility!
 The ad unit will retarget users when they are on sites other than Amazon; they’ll then click back to Amazon which will lead to a shoppable format.
 It will retarget users that were previously on Amazon.

-How does the Sponsored Ads Retarget?
+How do the Sponsored Ads Retarget?

 Pay-per-click, the auction system, sales attribution and billing will remain the same.
 On and off-Amazon retargeting will also use the same CPC bid.